 The western part of Georgia lies on the Black Sea cost.
 Batumi is a resort and is clearly a party town.

-It was in Batumi that we discovered the Acharuli cheese boat, a monster from the Adjaran region.
+It was in Batumi that we discovered the Georgian cheese boat, Acharuli Khachapuri, a monster from the Adjaran region.
 In keeping with Batumi’s flamboyant style, this is the daddy of cheese pies.
-It comprises a bread dough crust in the shape of a boat, filled with local cheese plus a raw egg and is topped off with an enormous knob of butter.
+It comprises a bread dough crust in the shape of a boat, filled with local cheese plus an egg and is topped off with an enormous knob of butter.
 You have to mix everything up (the egg cooks very slightly and the butter melts away so that you can pretend that it wasn’t there in the first place) so you end up with very buttery cheesy scrambled egg in a massive boat shaped piece of bread.
 It was suggested at the restaurant that we order a boat each.
 We insisted that we share one.
-One was more than enough but oh, so delicious.
+One was more than enough but, oh, so delicious.

 *Actually, it isn’t.
 Cheese tends to dull the palette, so if you’re serious about tasting wine you’re better off not eating anything at all and keeping your tastebuds in tip-top condition.
 But, of course, if you’re just out to have a good time, wine and cheese together is a delightful combination and entirely wonderful.